 Robot Pick Calibration#

-This page explains how to connect vision coordinates with robot coordinates to allow accurate component picking.
+In this page we will see how to link vision coordinates with robot coordinates to enable precise picking of components.

 Danger

-This phase REQUIRES the X, Y, and Rz coordinates saved during the physical setup preparation, Step 1 of the Clearances section.
+This phase MANDATORILY requires the X, Y, Rz coordinates saved during the physical preparation of the setup (Step 1 of the Clearances section).

-Without these coordinates, calibration cannot be completed.
-If they were lost or forgotten, the entire physical robot preparation must be repeated.
+Without these coordinates, the calibration cannot be completed.
+If they are lost or forgotten, it will be necessary to repeat the entire physical preparation with the robot.

 Section |